|Tim Roufs||extended search|

 I couldn't say how many people were dancing.
 I would judge about, anyhow, 30 or 40.
 They would dance around single-file behind one another.
 There's a leader, a master, and a drummer.
 If this drummer is great, he knows how to order(103) the leader by signals, by songs.

-The women-folk were dancing too, but they also kept the children away to look on.
-The children all set and played outside of the ring, far enough away.
+The women-folk were dancing too, but some of them were also busy keeping the children far enough away to look on.
+The children all sat or played outside of the ring, far enough away.

 Well, that's just the way they lived.
 That's their rite.
 I always remember that.
 It's a wonderful picture.
 I've seen it.
 I think I went along pretty good.

-Except what we saw, what we ran into at Inger,(105) I don't remember if I saw power shot like that anywhere else.
-Anyhow, a time before, I think I saw one, before I saw this, in 1912.
-I haven't seen this practiced very often because they don't have it very often anymore.
+I don't remember if I saw power shot like that anywhere else since.
+A time before I saw one -- before I saw this at Tower Indian School.
+I haven't seen this practiced very often since because they don't have it very often anymore.

 I think this Grand Medicine leader-of-all has a strong mind.
 Because my aunt went to church, probably got baptized, he felt that he didn't want to destroy anybody's mind.
-He felt that this lady, my aunt, had been baptized, and before he operated(108) on her, he wanted to make sure she was strong-willed.
+He felt that this lady -- my aunt -- had been baptized, and before he operated(107) on her, he wanted to make sure she was strong-willed.
 And he wanted to know that she had changed for the betterment of all.

 The Grand Medicine leader-of-all, can almost read your mind.
 They almost know what you're thinking of.
 A person might come there to the Grand Medicine when he comes back from another church.
 He might have gone from religion to religion.